District 95 Financial Dashboard

 Overview

-Lake Zurich Community Unit School District 95 is a high-performing educational institution located in the northwest region of Chicago, serving various communities, including Lake Zurich, Deer Park, Hawthorn Woods, Kildeer, unincorporated Lake County, and North Barrington.
+Lake Zurich Community Unit School District 95 is a high-performing educational institution in the northwest suburbs of Chicago, serving diverse communities including Lake Zurich, Deer Park, Hawthorn Woods, Kildeer, unincorporated Lake County, and North Barrington.
+The district provides educational opportunities for students from Pre-K through age 22, emphasizing long-term planning and community involvement to support continuous growth and adaptation within an evolving educational landscape.

 Long-Range Financial Planning